 According to the National Institute of Mental Health, stress is how the brain and body respond to any demand.
-Any type of challenge-such as performance at work or school, a significant life change, or a traumatic event-can be stressful.
-It is important to pay attention to how you deal with minor and major stressors, so you know when to seek help.
+Any challenge can be stressful, such as performance at work or school, a significant life change, or a traumatic event.
+It is important to pay attention to how you deal with minor and significant stressors to know when to seek help.